The best poems about the English countryside selected by Dr Oliver Tearle

 Philip Larkin, ‘Going, Going’.
 Written about a vanishing idea of a romanticised England –with its ‘guildhalls’ and ‘carved choirs’ – ‘Going, Going’ laments the auctioning off of the English countryside to the highest bidder, with its title summoning, without quite being able to complete, the auctioneer’s cry: ‘Going, going, gone’.
 Rather than linking to a text version of this poem, we’ve linked to a YouTube recording of Larkin reading ‘Going, Going’ above.

 Enjoyed this pick of the finest poems about the English countryside?
-Continue to explore the English landscape with our pick of the best London poems.
+Continue to explore the English landscape with our pick of the best London poems and check out our pick of the greatest bird poems and this fine posy of poems about flowers.